History of the American legal profession: California Gold Rush and Westward expansion

 The sudden acquisition of the Mexican Cession in 1848 followed by a massive Gold Rush into the state caused a hurried transition to California statehood in 1850.
 Legal conditions were chaotic at first, as the new state lacked lawyers, judicial precedents, and prisons as well as a largely dysfunctional legal system and little to no civil government.
 Lawyers arrived from many different states and jurisdictions, often with little legal experience.
 Citizens formed vigilante tribunals, most notable of which was the San Francisco Committee of Vigilance, founded in 1851 and lasted well into the 1850s.
 Due to the lack of an established legal system in many communities, vigilantes took justice into their own hands, often in the form of drum-head trials, whipping, banishment, or hanging.
-As Law of the land developed, courts began to set precedents on such issues as women's rights, contractual rights, real estate and mortgages, tort law, and review of flawed statutes.
+As law of the land developed, courts began to set precedents on such issues as women's rights, contractual rights, real estate and mortgages, tort law, and review of flawed statutes.
 An elaborate new body of law was quickly developed to deal with gold mining claims and water rights.
 By the 1860s, San Francisco had developed a professional police force to dispense with the use of vigilante actions.
 By 1865, the increasingly established legal system allowed for courts, legislators, lawyers, and other legal professionals to work in an effective manner.

-White shoe firms and Emergence of Big Law
+White-shoe firms and emergence of BigLaw

-In American phrase "white shoe" derives from white bucks (or derby shoes) worn by many Ivy League college students.
-The term came to represent the long-established, high-prestige legal services provided by White Anglo Saxon Protestants mainly.
-They serviced large institutions, such as megacorporations.
-Such firms hired many males that were often outfitted with the white bucks, inspiring the moniker.
-Such individuals had a tendency to possess degrees from top law schools, such as Harvard Law Scool, Yale Law School, and Columbia Law School, as well as useful family and network connections in many cases.
-White shoe firms emerged in the late 19th century and were usually based in the Northeastern U.S. These firms would become large go and evolve into what is known as BigLaw.
+The American phrase "white-shoe" derives from white bucks (or derby shoes) worn by many Ivy League college students.
+The term came to represent the long-established, high-prestige legal services provided by mainly White Anglo Saxon Protestant (WASP) lawyers and their firms, which serviced large institutions, such as megacorporations in the modern era.
+These firms hired many men who were often outfitted with white bucks, inspiring the moniker.
+Such individuals had a tendency to possess degrees from top law schools, such as Harvard Law School, Yale Law School and Columbia Law School, as well as useful family and network connections.
+White shoe firms emerged in the late 19th century and were usually based in the Northeastern United States, which grew and evolved into what is known as BigLaw.

 Large firms were especially in demand by major railroads, which were built through complicated consolidations and faced complex legal situations in multiple states.
 Previously, law firms were small operations with two or three partners and a handful of clerks.
 As corporations grew larger and developed more rigid structures, they spread over too many legal jurisdictions for local, small firms to service.